upkie/vulp/README.md

 Interface description languages formally specify an API, which costs some overhead to write down and maintain, but can bring versioning, breaking change detection and other benefits, especially when the API is stable.
 Vulp, on the other hand, is designed for prototyping with rapidly-changing APIs: the spec is in the code.
 If an agent and spine communicate with incompatible/incomplete actions/observations, execution will immediately break, begging for developers to fix it.

-> Why make Python programs that read and write dictionaries rather than Python bindings?
+> Why the weakly-typed dictionary IPC rather than Python–C++ bindings?

-Vulp is designed for prototyping and strives to eliminate intermediaries when it can.
-(The underlying belief is that the most valuable time when developing locomotion algorithms is the time spent running code on robots.)
-Python bindings bring the benefits of typing and would be better *e.g.* in a production context, but they also add overhead in terms of bookkeeping code and compilation time.
-Vulp rather goes for a crash-early approach (fast changes, fast blunders, fast fixes).
+Vulp is designed for prototyping: it strives to eliminate intermediaries when it can, and keep a low barrier of entry.
+Python bindings bring the benefits of typing and are a good choice in production contexts, but like interface description languages, they also add overhead in terms of developer training, bookkeeping code and compilation time.
+Vulp rather goes for a crash-early approach: fast changes, fast blunders (interface errors raise exceptions that end execution), fast fixes (know immediately when an error was introduced).

 > Why the name "Vulp"?